myrrkel/pyzik/README.md

-# pyzik
+# Pyzik Player

+Pyzik Player finds datas from albums directories name and saves it in database.

+ID3 tags are only used when there is no over option to get albums information.

+#### What's the point?

+Even if you have a very big music storage, all albums are referenced very quickly.

+Just tell where are your repositories and play your music.

 <img src="https://raw.githubusercontent.com/myrrkel/pyzik/master/screenshot.png" alt="pyzik" />

-Pyzik explores big music directories like:

-                                    ./Rock/Artist1 - [1965] - Album1
-                                    ./Rock/Artist1 - [1967] - Album2
-                                    ./Rock/Artist2 - Album2 (1972)
-                                    ...
-                                    ./Blues/Artist3 - Album4
-                                    ...

-or

-                                    ./Artist/1972 - Album1
-                                    ./Artist/1975 - Album2
-                                    ./Artist2/1967 - Album1
-                                    ./Artist2/1968 - Album2

-Pyzik finds datas from albums directories name and saves it in database.

-So you can find your music quickly, and play it.

-# To start the project use the command line:
+## Pyzik script command line:

+Start the project:

+    python3 ./src/pyzik.py

+Parameters:

+    -d, --debug:       Enable debug mode
+    -s, --style:       Set Qt Style (Windows, Fusion...)
+    -p, --db-path:     Set the database file path (~/.local/share/pyzik/data/pyzik.db) -h, --help:        Display help

-install requirements:
+To install requirements:

     pip install -r requirements.txt

-start the project:

-    python3 ./src/pyzik.py

-# Install on Linux
+## Install on Linux

     wget https://github.com/myrrkel/pyzik/releases/download/v0.3-beta/pyzik-0.3.linux-86_64-standalone.tar.gz
     tar -zxvf pyzik-0.3.linux-86_64-standalone.tar.gz

-# To build the project:
+## To build the project:

 For Linux: